intel/QATzip/README.md

 ## Additional Information

-* For QAT1.x, the compression level in QATzip could be mapped to standard zlib\* as below:
+* For QAT 1.x, the compression level in QATzip could be mapped to standard zlib\* as below:
   * QATzip level 1 - 4, similar to zlib\* level 1 - 4.
   * QATzip level 5 - 8, we map them to QATzip level 4.
   * QATzip level 9, we will use software zlib\* to compress as level 9.
-* For QAT2.0, the compression level in QATzip could be mapped to standard zlib\* or lz4\* as below:
+* For QAT 2.0, the compression level in QATzip could be mapped to standard zlib\* or lz4\* as below:
-  * Will be updated in feature release.
+  * Will be updated in future releases.

 * QATzip Compression Level Mapping: